Company setup

 The engagement runs in four phases, with the diagnostic carrying the most weight.

 The diagnostic.
-A real conversation before any agreement — what the business does, where the clients are, where the funding came from, what activities will be on the licence, whether the structure is bank-compatible.
+A real conversation before any agreement — what the business does, where the clients are, where the funding came from, what activities will be on the licence, whether the bank will be comfortable opening an account for the structure.

 The structural design.
-Licence type, freezone, shareholder structure, activity description, signatory arrangement, substance plan — all designed for what the relevant banks will actually accept, not for what the freezone will issue or the cheapest visa quota.
+Licence type, free zone, shareholder structure, activity description, signatory arrangement, substance plan — worked out around what the business actually does and how it's owned, and talked through with the bank directly before we proceed, not built around what the free zone will issue or the cheapest visa quota.

 The setup execution.
-Freezone application, name approval, document signing, licence issuance, establishment card, entry permit, in-country residency steps, Emirates ID, corporate-tax registration.
-We coordinate the trip so the founder makes one visit, not two — the bank signing meeting is timed to follow the Emirates ID issuance in the same in-country window where possible.
+Free Zone application, name approval, document signing, licence issuance, establishment card, entry permit, in-country residency steps, Emirates ID, corporate-tax registration.
+We coordinate the trip so the owner makes one visit, not two — the bank signing meeting is timed to follow the Emirates ID issuance in the same in-country window where possible.

 Ongoing handling.
 Bank application, compliance-review management, account activation, the 24-hour first-login window, debit card arrival, and the year-one operational questions.
 Year one is where most setups need real advisory work.